Dolibarr/dolibarr-docker/README.md

 ## Upgrading Dolibarr version and migrating DB

-Warning: Only data stored into persistent directories will not be lost after an upgrade of containers.
+Warning: Only data stored into the persistent directories (see the section "volumes" of your docker-compose.yml") will not be lost after an upgrade of containers.

-Remove the `install.lock` file located inside the container volume `/var/www/documents`.
+Remove the `install.lock` file located inside the container volume `/var/www/documents` using one of this method:

 `sudo docker exec nameofwebcontainer bash -c "rm -f /var/www/documents/install.lock"`